computerjazz/react-native-draggable-flatlist/README.md

 ## Install

 1. Follow installation instructions for [reanimated](https://github.com/kmagiera/react-native-reanimated) and [react-native-gesture-handler](https://github.com/kmagiera/react-native-gesture-handler).
 RNGH may require you to make changes to `MainActivity.java`.
-Be sure to [follow all Android instructions!](https://docs.swmansion.com/react-native-gesture-handler/docs/#android)
+Be sure to [follow all Android instructions!](https://docs.swmansion.com/react-native-gesture-handler/docs/#android).
+If using `react-native-reanimated` or `react-native-gesture-handler` is a problem, you could consider trying [react-native-draglist](https://github.com/fivecar/react-native-draglist/) instead.
+Its simple implementation has far less features and also doesn't render as smoothly, but it has no outside dependencies.
 2. Install this package using `npm` or `yarn`

 with `npm`: